Tech-at-DU/BotShop-iOS/P05-Tableview-Setup/content.md

 Right now when the history tab brings us to an empty green page.
 We want to be able to see a list of dates that show the users past orders.
 We then want to be able to click on one of the cells and be brought to another page that shows us the list of all the bots that were bought during that order.

 # Creating a Custom TableView Cell
 Similar to how we built out the collectionView, let's first build out a custom tableView cell for our tableView to use later on.
-Each tableViewCell will hold a label and image. `Cmd + n` and name it `PastOrderCell.swift`
+Each tableViewCell will hold a label and image.
+Create a new file and name it `PastOrderCell.swift`

 You will notice many similarities in how we set up the tableview cell from setting up our collectionview cell.